flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 It currently provides the following data types:

-- AircraftVariable: a variable which is directly mapped to a simvar
+- **AircraftVariable:** a variable which is directly mapped to a simvar
-- NamedVariable: a variable which is mapped to a LVAR
+- **NamedVariable**: a variable which is mapped to a LVAR
-- DataDefinitionVariable: Custom defined SimObjects base on simvars and custom C++ structs (with SU12 also LVARs can be part of the data definition - this is not tested yet).
+- **DataDefinitionVariable**: Custom defined SimObjects base on simvars and custom C++ structs (with SU12 also LVARs can be part of the data definition - this is not tested yet).
-- ClientDataAreaVariable: Custom defined SimObjects base on memory mapped data to exchange arbitrary data between SimConnect clients.
+- **ClientDataAreaVariable**: Custom defined SimObjects base on memory mapped data to exchange arbitrary data between SimConnect clients.
-- ClientDataAreaBuffered Variable: Custom defined SimObjects base on memory mapped which can be larger than the limit of 8k bytes per ClientDataArea by using a streaming buffer approach to send and retrieve data.
+- **StreamingClientDataAreaVariable**: Custom defined SimObjects base on memory mapped which can be larger than the limit of 8k bytes per ClientDataArea by using a streaming buffer approach to send and retrieve data.
-- ClientEvent: These events are used to either create a custom event or to be mapped to a sim event or sim system event.
+- **ClientEvent**: These events are used to either create a custom event or to be mapped to a sim event or sim system event.
 The main feature of a ClientEvent is that it has a unique ID which can be used to map and recognize the event.
 Callbacks can then be registered to be called when the event is triggered.

 Also, it allows to register callback functions for KeyEvents.

-The below described variables can be used without the DataManager, however the DataManager provides not only automatic updates and writing of the variables, but also functions to create and register variables and events in the DataManager itself and also will de-duplicate variables where useful.
+The below described data types can be created via the DataManager's make_... functions.

 #### DataObjectBase (abstract base class)

 The base class for all data objects providing the variable's name.

 #### ManagedDataObjectBase (abstract base class)
-MSFS SDK and SimConnect provide different kinds of variable each with different APIs on how to read and write them to the sim.
+MSFS SDK and SimConnect provide different kinds of variables each with different APIs on how to read and write them to the sim.

 The idea of variables in this framework is to provide a relatively consistent